They may be tiny, but fleas can be a big problem for your dog. Left untreated, they can make your dog seriously ill.

 Flea Allergy Dermatitis

 Flea allergy dermatitis or FAD is a common allergy in dogs.
-Just one bite can cause your dog’s immune system to respond.
+Just one bite from a dog flea can cause your dog’s immune system to respond.
 Once triggered, the immune system reacts to flea bites and results in severe itching.

-In addition, scabs or bumps may appear and it is not uncommon for the dog to chew and bite around their tail, groin and bottom.
+Also, scabs or bumps may appear, and it is not uncommon for the dog to chew and bite around its tail, groin, and bottom.
 They may even pull their fur out.
-And if not treated quickly FAD can lead to sores, ‘hotspots’ of inflamed skin and bacterial infections.
+And if not treated quickly, FAD can lead to sores, ‘hotspots’ of inflamed skin, and bacterial infections.

-If you think your dog is having a bed reaction to fleas then don’t wait but take them to your veterinarian for a check up.
+If you think your dog is having a bad reaction to fleas, don’t wait.
+Take them to your veterinarian for a check-up.

-Fleas suck blood.
-Just like us, our dogs can become anaemic if their red blood cell count becomes low.
+Adult fleas suck blood.
+Just like us, our dogs can become anemic if their red blood cell count becomes low.

-Although any dog can develop flea bite anaemia, it is more likely to happen in puppies and small breed dogs where the blood volume is less than a larger dog.
-What’s more, elderly dogs and dogs that are already in poor health are more susceptible too.
+Although any dog can develop flea bite anemia, it is more likely to happen in puppies and small breed dogs where the blood volume is less than a larger dog.
+What’s more, elderly dogs and dogs that are already in poor health are more susceptible.

-If your dog has fleas and is lethargic, has pale gums or just isn’t him or herself, then take them to your local Veterinary clinic immediately as severe cases of flea-bite anaemia can be fatal.
+If your dog has fleas and is lethargic, has pale gums, or isn’t him or herself, then take them to your local Veterinary clinic immediately as severe cases of flea-bite anemia are life-threatening.

 In addition to fleas, a related cause of poor health can be tapeworms.
 Tapeworms can seriously affect your dog’s health.
-They hook in to the lining of your dog’s intestine and absorb nutrients that would normally be used by your dog.
-An infestation can cause nutritional deficiencies, weight loss and fatigue.
+They hook into the lining of your dog’s intestine and absorb nutrients that your dog would normally use.
+An infestation can cause nutritional deficiencies, weight loss, and fatigue.

-Your dog is vulnerable to a tapeworm infection if they happen to swallow a flea containing tapeworm eggs.
-Once the egg matures the tape worm can grow several feet and cause serious problems.
+Your dog is vulnerable to a tapeworm infection if they happen to swallow a flea-containing tapeworm egg.
+Once the egg matures, the tapeworm can grow several feet and cause serious problems.

-Your dog is likely to show signs of fatigue, diarrhoea or constipation and you may notice small white worms in their stool.
+Your dog is likely to show signs of fatigue, diarrhea, or constipation, and you may notice small white worms in its stool.
 Again, if you’re in any doubt, then take your dog to the vet straight away.

 Choosing the best flea treatment

-With so many options on the market it can be a difficult choice when deciding on a treatment plan.
-We’ve picked two of the biggest brands and most popular products to give you a side by side view of what you are getting.
+With so many options on the market, it can be difficult to decide on a flea and tick treatment plan.
+So we’ve picked two of the most popular products produced by two of the biggest brands to give you a side-by-side view of what you are getting.

 What’s the best flea treatment for dogs, at a glance

-However if you are looking for a basic flea treatment then either one of these products is a good bet, they both have a very good safety record with only a few side effects being cited.
+However, if you are looking for a basic flea treatment, then either one of these products is a good bet; they both have an excellent safety record with only a few side effects being cited.
 These are mostly mild skin irritations and the possible loss of a small patch of fur where the ointment is placed.

-If you read the instructions carefully before you apply and always make sure that you pick the appropriate dosage based on your dogs weight you can look forward to many years of your dog being itch free.
+Read the instructions carefully before applying and always ensure that you pick the appropriate dosage based on your dog’s weight; you can look forward to many years of your dog being itch-free.